M41R40/Auditoria-de-logs/README.md

 sudo systemctl status elasticsearch.service
 ```

-Abra o ip que setou no arquivo do graylog no navegador com **:9000** no final que é a porta do serviço.
+Abra o  que setou no arquivo do graylog no navegador com **:9000** no final que é a porta do serviço.

 ![](image/deucerto.png)